aljebraschool/aljebraschool_blog/cm5c9ob3h000a09mh843v4jfu.md

 ---

-**"Ever wonder how AI can summarize entire articles or detect sarcasm in a sentence?"** 🤔
+**Ever wonder how AI can summarize entire articles or detect sarcasm in a sentence?** 🤔

 It's not just about recognizing individual words — it’s about understanding the *whole sentence.*
 This is where **sentence embeddings** come in.